jpdery/moobile-core-doc/Source/ViewController/ViewController.md

 ### presentModalViewController(viewController, [viewTransition]) {#presentModalViewController}

-Displays a child view controller over this view controller using a given transition.
+Displays a child view controller over this view controller using a specified transition.
 The view controller presented as modal will only have a reference to its parent view controller and will use it to dismiss the modal view controller.

 #### Parameters: